Yousefx10/HTML-App-Inventor/project/notes.md

 # Instructions For Activating The events and actions
-## first and for most include Real Event attribute to the live, for example on click will add onClick event for originall kit
+## first and for most include Real Event attribute to the live, for example on click will add onClick event for originall kit.[DONE]
-## that onclick will call the global onclick event on actions.js and pass the kitID
+## that onclick will call the global onclick event on actions.js and pass the kitID.[DONE]